Gexkill/sweng2/RASD/src/index.md

 * API: application programming interface, is a common way to communicate with another system.
 * Push notification: is a notification sent to a smartphone using the mobile application, so it must be installed.
 * Push service: is a service that allow to send push notification with own API
+* Path: it's a structure that contains at least 2 positions

 ## Text assumptions
 * There is an old system as described above.